Elective Review: Greek and Roman Mythology

 Students who are interested in history, fantasy, or mythology would love this course as it is both interesting and informative on all things to do with mythology.
 So if you like mythology, history, or an entertaining and humorous course, Greek and Roman Mythology is definitely for you.

-Sign up for 1 semester, and it will fulfill half of a Social Studies credit, which is especially useful for seniors who could use it for half of their Social Studies elective for their final year.
+Sign up for one semester, and it will fulfill half of a Social Studies credit, which is especially useful for seniors who could use it for half of their Social Studies elective for their final year.